Joseph F. Farley: Staffing problems and demobilization

 Because Farley had been assigned to Coast Guard Headquarters in a senior position in both operations and personnel, Admiral Waesche suggested him as a candidate to succeed him as Commandant.
 Farley's first nomination was rejected by President Harry S. Truman and Waesche concerned that the Coast Guard would be left without leadership, petitioned Secretary of the Treasury Fred Vinson and Comptroller General Lindsay Warren to speak to the President about the importance of Farley's nomination.
 Waesche realized that the Coast Guard would have many problems associated with personnel and missions in the post-war period.
 President Truman announced Farley's nomination 20 December 1945.
 After the war many of the top leadership retired because of age, leaving Farley to appoint an almost entirely new headquarters staff.

 One of the first problems confronting Farley was that of personnel.
 Most of the officers and men who had joined the service during the war wished to leave as soon as possible after the war's end.
 Since much of the build-up of personnel numbers during the war were reservists, they were released from active duty quickly.
 This problem was helped somewhat by Waesche's plan to keep most permanent ranks one grade below the temporary wartime promotion ranks; this left the service with enough officers and petty officers but few men in the lower enlisted grades.
 Efforts to enlist new men into the lower ranks had to be made.
 With increased the responsibilities acquired during the war and a reduced number of personnel available, some missions had to be cut back severely or almost eliminated.
 Lifeboat stations were operated at bare minimum staffing levels, several cutters had to be put into the reserve fleet, and the Bering Sea Patrol was not operated in 1946 and 1947.

 Marine Inspection and Navigation Bureau

-The Bureau of Marine Inspection and Navigation had been put in temporary Coast Guard Control during the war.
+The Bureau of Marine Inspection and Navigation had been put under temporary control of the Coast Guard during the war.
 Despite some maritime labor unions and Congressional opposition to the plan to permanently transfer the Bureau to Coast Guard control, Farley, with a terminally ill Waesche helping, successfully petitioned President Truman to approve permanent transfer of the bureau.
 Congress passed the required legislation effective 16 July 1946.